saghul/pyuv/docs/error.rst

     Base exception class.
 Parent of all other exception classes.

+.. py:exception:: HandleError()

+    Base exception class.
+Parent of all other handle exception classes.

 .. py:exception:: AsyncError()

     Exception raised if an error is found when calling ``Async`` handle functions.